THE WORKSHOP PROGRAM

-I encourage sketchbook journaling to create memories of an area and often use those sketches as preparation for larger efforts.
+I always encourage sketchbook journaling to create memories of an area and often use those sketches as preparation for larger efforts.
 I aim to teach in a sequential manner, building on what has already been presented.
 Although drawing ability comes first, the focus is on the art of picture making, composition and design, applicable in any medium.

 Demonstrations are in watercolor but students using acrylics are welcome.
 Studio painters might consider my workshop as an introduction to working on location, since finishing touches can be added in the comfort of our studio or meeting room.